How to See the View from the Shard

 Not The Only Option

-If you’d rather enjoy the view while having a nice meal or a creative drink, there are a total of five restaurants at the Shard to consider.
+If you’d rather enjoy the view while having a nice meal or a creative drink, there are five restaurants at the Shard to consider.

 Aqua Shard – Located on the 31st floor, this restaurant provides a nice view of the city below and a three-story high atrium bar.
 Although tables must be reserved, no reservation is required to visit the bar.